 This was a long and costly war for the United States.
 Approximately 51,000 soldiers died from 1959 through 1973, when the U.S. troops were withdrawn.
 Another 150,000 troops were wounded during this same period.
 More than 1,500 service members are still listed as prisoners of war or missing in action, according to the Defense POW/MIA Accounting Agency.

-Click on this link for a list of Vermonters killed during the Vietnam War as listed by the National archives.
+Click here for a list of Vermonters killed during the Vietnam War as listed by the National archives.